 - Amanda Lucia de Toro Alimonda – (Argentina) going to study a Master of Public Policy (MPP) at Oxford University, UK.

 Commenting on receiving a Global Study Award, Kingston Nwosu from Nigeria said: “Over the years, I have learned to dream big even if I don’t have the means.
 Foreign post-graduate education has been one of those dreams and now I’m set to make it a reality.
 I am grateful to the Global Study Awards for believing in my potential.
 I will maximize this opportunity to achieve my career goals, and to inspire others to keep their dreams alive.”

-Each Global Study Award is merit-based, aimed at students over the age of 18 who plan to enroll in a full-time undergraduate or postgraduate programme, in any country worldwide.
+Each Global Study Award is merit-based, aimed at students over the age of 18 who plan to enrol in a full-time undergraduate or postgraduate programme, in any country worldwide.
 The latest award winners will join the prestigious list of past Global Study Award winners from Austria, Germany, Hong Kong, India, Kenya, Malaysia, Palestine territories, Taiwan, and Uganda who chose study abroad destinations in Australia, Germany, Greece and the United Kingdom.